Bismut Hermitian Einstein metrics and the stability of the pluriclosed flow: Homogeneous Bismut Hermitian Einstein metrics

 \section{Homogeneous Bismut Hermitian Einstein metrics}

 The existence of non-flat Bismut Hermitian Einstein metrics on Bismut flat manifolds with finite fundamental group is obstructed by the global stability property for the pluriclosed flow proved in Theorem \ref{th: global stability bis}.
 Indeed, we have the following simple corollary of Theorem \ref{th: global stability bis}. \begin{cor} Let $(M,J,\omega_{BF})$ be a compact Bismut flat manifold with finite fundamental group.
-Then any Bismut Hermitian Einstein metric is Bismut flat. \end{cor}
+Then any Bismut Hermitian Einstein metric is Bismut flat. \end{cor} \begin{proof} Suppose $\omega_{BHE}$ is a Bismut Hermitian Einstein metric on $(M,J)$.
+By Theorem \ref{th: global stability bis} it must converge through the pluriclosed flow to a Bismut flat metric.
+However, $\omega_{BHE}$ is a static point of the flow, hence it must be Bismut flat itself. \end{proof}

-Let $(M,J)$ be a C-space, which we recall is a compact complex manifold admitting a transitive action by a compact Lie group of biholomorphisms and finite fundamental group.
+Now let $(M,J)$ be a C-space, which we recall is a compact complex manifold admitting a transitive action by a compact Lie group of biholomorphisms and finite fundamental group.
 Thanks to \cite[Theorem C]{MR66011}, such a space admits a transitive action of a compact semisimple Lie group, hence it can be written as $M=G/H$ where $G$ is a compact semisimple Lie group and $H$ a closed connected subgroup whose semisimple part coincides with the semisimple part of the centraliser of a toral subgroup of $G$.
 Consequently, $G/H$ fibers over a generalized flag manifold $G/T$ with toric fibers:

-It is then possible to use Chern--Weil theory and the Tanré model to understand the Dolbeault cohomology of these manifolds, as in Section \ref{sec: cohomology comp}.
-The authors of \cite{MR4032184} did it in order to check a cohomological obstruction due to Cavalcanti on the existence of pluriclosed metrics \cite[Theorem 5.15]{MR4157573}, and proved that pluriclosed structures on a C-space can only appear if it is a product of a compact Lie group and a generalized flag manifold (up to finite cover) \cite[Theorem 6.1]{MR4032184}.
-More precisely, we have that \begin{theo*}[Theorem 5.15 in \cite{MR4157573}] Let $(M,J)$ be a compact complex manifold which admits a pluriclosed metric and is such that